 Do you suffer from face blindness?
-Seven signs and symptoms of prosopagnosia

 We get a lot of emails from people who take the face recognition tests on TestMyBrain.org and want to know what sorts of experiences might indicate that someone has face blindness.
 If you suspect you have face blindness, you may find you identify with some or many of the experiences below.

-1. You have failed to recognize a close friend or family member, especially when you weren't expecting to see them.
+- You have failed to recognize a close friend or family member, especially when you weren't expecting to see them.

-Failing to recognize someone in your immediately family, in particular, is something that people with normal face recognition rarely (if ever) experience.
+Failing to recognize someone in your immediate family, in particular, is something that people with normal face recognition rarely (if ever) experience.
 Horror stories include things like picking up the wrong child from daycare or failing to recognize your spouse in your own home.
 We tested one family of people with face blindness who wore name tags at family reunions!
 Says one woman with face recognition difficulties: "Put my daughter in a crowd, shave her head, and I wouldn't recognize her unless I knew she was in that crowd."

-2. When you meet someone new, you try to remember their hairstyle or a distinctive feature rather than their face.
+- When you meet someone new, you try to remember their hairstyle or a distinctive feature rather than their face.

 This is a common coping strategy.
 One person with face blindness notes that remembering people can be stressful when you are constantly taking this approach: "I must remember that it's Mary who owns the brightly colored brooch, and John is the one with the limp."
 Another person with face blindness notes, "[I] find it easier to recognize people from a back view than face-to-face."

-You have trouble following films or television shows that have more than a few distinctive characters.
+Do you confuse characters in movies or on television more so than other people?
 Some people with face blindness avoid movies and television for this reason, although one sufferer notes "I've never had problems with cartoon characters!"

-4. You have failed to recognize yourself in the mirror and/or have difficulty identifying yourself in photographs.
+- You have failed to recognize yourself in the mirror and/or have difficulty identifying yourself in photographs.

 Failing to recognize yourself can be a disconcerting experience, but is not uncommon among people with face blindness.
 Self-recognition can be especially difficult in childhood photographs or when distinguishing oneself from a sibling.

-5. When someone casually waves or says hello in the street, you more often than not don't know who they are.
+- When someone casually waves or says hello in the street, you more often than not don't know who they are.

 Explained one person with face blindness: "While friends seem to meet people they know all the time, [I] rarely seem to run into acquaintances."
 Some people use the technique of just smiling at anyone they encounter: "You are friendly to everyone, just in case they might be someone you know."

-6. When someone gets a haircut, you may not recognize them when you see them again.
+- When someone gets a haircut, you may not recognize them when you see them again.

 Many people with face blindness use hair as a way to remember people.
 When a person's hair changes, that memory cue is lost.
 The mother of a child with face blindness recounted how her son would become very upset if she approached him suddenly with her hair pulled back or after a shower (i.e. when her hair was wet).

-7. You have difficulty recognizing neighbors, friends, coworkers, clients, schoolmates (etc.) out of context.
+- You have difficulty recognizing neighbors, friends, coworkers, clients, schoolmates (etc.) out of context.

 People you know expect you to recognize them.
 Failing to recognize someone might make you seem aloof.
 Many sufferers report losing friends and offending coworkers because they have failed to recognize them.